neurothrone/zephyr/README.md

-# Weather App
+# Zephy

-The final project of the LNU course 1DV535.
+A weather app that uses the OpenWeatherMap API.

 ## Setup